nostrumbiodiscovery/pele_platform/_sources/packages/pocket_exploration/index.rst.txt

 Prepare your own Pocket Exploration
 #####################################################

-To prepare your own pocket exploration to obtain putative binding sites of your small molecule and retrieve the most promising binding modes of yout ligand, please follow the steps below.
+To prepare your own pocket exploration to obtain putative binding sites of your small molecule and retrieve the most promising binding modes of your ligand, please follow the steps below.

 **Article**: https://nostrumbiodiscovery.github.io/papers/Software/index.html#ppi-pele-monte-carlo-simulations-using-pele-to-identify-a-proteinprotein-inhibitor-binding-site-and-pose